 Known For: Risk Parity, Daily Observations

-The world’s largest hedge fund, Bridgewater Associates, was founded in 1975 by Ray Dalio in his Manhattan-based apartment.
+One of the world’s largest hedge funds, Bridgewater Associates, was founded in 1975 by Ray Dalio in his Manhattan-based apartment.
 The firm acted as an advisory service during its early years, providing exclusive economic insights to various institutional clients, including McDonald’s.

 Throughout the 1980s and 90s, the firm established new benchmarks in specialized areas like global bonds, inflation-indexed bonds, and currency overlay.
 Bridgewater also pioneered multiple unconventional investment strategies known as Pure Alpha and All-Weather funds.